 Elif Gokce

-For Elif Gökçe, movement is not merely a mechanical repetition of muscles; it is the poetry of the nervous system, the architecture of the body, and the purest form of...
+For Elif Gökçe, movement is the poetry of the nervous system, the architecture of the body, and the purest form of creative expression.
+Her professional journey is an interdisciplinary synthesis...

 Fatma Nur Bilgin